 Glassware used for the manipulation and preparation of air- and moisture-sensitive compounds must be rigorously dried and free of air prior to use.
-Schlenk flasks and items are typically stored in ovens above 100 ºC to remove any residual or adsorbed water.
+Schlenk flasks and items are typically stored in ovens above 100 ºC (for a few hours or overnight) to remove any residual solvent or adsorbed water.

 Attaching a new Schlenk flask or reaction vessel to the Schlenk line